 A Comprehensive Guide to the Use of Essential Oils and

 In 2002, Kristen Leigh Bell published the text Holistic Aromatherapy for Animals.
 Kristen Leigh Bell is the most recognized expert in the safe utilization of aromatherapy with animals, and her book is the resource that I have the most confidence in when researching safe practices for animals.
 For more information, visit AromaWeb's detailed book description for Holistic Aromatherapy for Animals.

 There are several books available that cover aromatherapy for pets and animals.
 With the exception of Holistic Aromatherapy for Animals, most of the other books that I've take a look at either offer recipes and/or recommendations that raise a red flag with me or that seem to primarily rehash aromatherapy intended for humans and seem quite limited in their coverage of actual aromatherapy for animals.

 Animal aromatherapy expert Kelly Holland Azzaro (R.A., C.C.A.P., C.B.F.P, L.M.T.) of Ashi Aromatherapy moderates the helpful Animal Aromatherapy - Safe Use group on Facebook.
 The Animal Aromatherapy - Safe Use group is a closed group, so you do need to be a member of Facebook and join the group (free) in order to view and post messages as well as view the invaluable File area that Kelly maintains.

+Kelly is also the current Past President of the National Association for Aromatherapy and also oversees NAHA's public relations.
 Kelly is incredibly busy and generously volunteers her time in overseeing this very helpful group, so it's important to understand and respect that questions posted to this group can sometimes take time before Kelly can respond.
 Do pay special attention to the Files section of the group as most questions that members ask are already answered within the posted files.